batwell31/Cat-Clicker/README.md

 * As well as a picture of my old roomates cat Philip, asleep on my computer desk.

 ## Instructions ##

+1) Select one of the cats (radio-button).
+2) Press Submit.
+3) Click the cat and watch the total click rise with each click!

+* You can change cats by picking a different cat, and hitting submit again.
+That will erase all your cat clicking progress, so be warned :)

 You can:
 * Click the Live-Link above